Lice Facts

 LIFE CYCLE

-Head lice come in three stages: egg, nymph and adult (learn how big lice are in their various stages).
 Eggs are often called lice nits, although many people refer to nits as the empty egg shells left behind by a hatched louse.

 LICE HAVE CLAWS

-A head louse has six claws that allow it to crawl around from hair strand to hair strand.
-It can move from one head to another this way, which is why head-to-head contact is the primary way head lice are spread between people.
+This way, it can move from one head to another, which is why head-to-head contact is the primary way head lice are spread between people.

 HEAD TO HEAD